extrawurst/extrawurst.github.io/_posts/2018-12-05-go-and-gitlab-ci.md

 categories: [general]
 ---

-This is a quick writeup of how to setup a simple ci pipeline for a `go` project on gitlab using golang's 1.11 modules.
+This is a quick writeup of how to set up a simple ci pipeline for a `go` project on gitlab using golang's 1.11 modules.

 ![golang]({{ site.url }}/assets/golang.png)

 ## The Why

 I was working on an [Alexa Skill](https://www.amazon.com/dp/B07L4W8D7C) written in go and in fact did my first steps in go.
-I am still a noob when in comes to the go-world, so I googled on how to setup continous integration for a go project...
+I am still a noob when it comes to the go-world, so I googled on how to set up continuous integration for a go project...

 Turns out using go in a CI Job was not as easy as I thought.
 Let's see what different approaches the top hits on the google search for 'golang gitlab ci' propose: